 Bioluminescent Optogenetics Lab Research

-Luminopsins are fusion proteins of a light-emitting luciferase and a light-sensing optogenetic element (channelrhodopsin or pump).
+Luminopsins are fusion proteins of a light-emitting luciferase and a light-sensing opsin (channelrhodopsin or pump).
 Upon application of the luciferase substrate, coelenterazine, the luciferase emits light which activates the nearby opsin.
 Depending on the biophysical properties of the opsin, the neuron expressing the LMO will be activated or silenced.

 When adapted to the experimental laboratory, photoreceptors are generally activated by lasers or LEDs.
 The opsins in LMOs retain the ability to be activated by physical light sources (optogenetically), while gaining the ability to be activated by the small molecule luciferin (chemogenetically).